input-output-hk/catalyst-engineering/style_guides/rust_style_guide.md

 Just like spelling out every acronym in full text does.
 It conditions the reader to think about internals that don’t normally matter, which impedes overall understanding.

-Should we instead rename `Arc` to `AtomicReferenceCounter` because `Arc` means a piece of a circles edge.
+Should we instead rename `Arc` to `AtomicReferenceCounter` because `Arc` means a piece of a circles edge, and could be confusing?
+Does that not aid clarity, because it's explicit, and not implicit?
-And we are trying to aid clarity,  No we should not, for the same reason we should not use `Arc::clone` explicitly.
+No, it does not, and No we should not.
+For the same reason we should not use `Arc::clone` explicitly.

 Rust documentation frames `Arc::clone(&foo)` as an ergonomic aid.
 A convention to make code clearly expressive, not a necessity for correctness.